Device Independent Quantum Key Distribution with realistic single-photon source implementations

-In this work, we improve the previous derived experimental requirements for the purely photonic implementation of DIQKD with single-photon sources proposed in Ref.~\cite{main_article}, and further analyzed in Ref.~\cite{eva2021bell}.
-The main contribution of this work is to study the experimental requirements for photonic DIQKD experiments with single-photon sources.
-In particular we focus on single-photon emission from quantum dots.
-In Section~\ref{Sec:Setup}, we present the proposed setup and characterize the main parameters that limit the experimental implementation.
-In Section~\ref{Sec:DIQKD}, we briefly review the security of the protocol and the method used in Ref.~\cite{brown_device-independent_2021}.
+The article is organized as follows: in Section~\ref{Sec:Setup}, we present the proposed setup and characterize the main parameters that limit the experimental implementation.
+In Section~\ref{Sec:DIQKD}, we briefly review the security of the protocol and the method used in Refs.~\cite{brown_device-independent_2021,brown_device-independent_2021_arxiv}.
 In Section~\ref{Sec:Results}, we analyze the robustness of the protocol in a realistic scenario where we consider limited local efficiency, indistinguishability and purity of the single-photon source.
 Here, we also perform a finite statistics analysis of our results and study the security of the protocol with respect to time and distance.